Cron job

 • A *: This means every.
 So if you have only stars everywhere, that means every minute, of every hour, of every day of every month.

-Combinations of everything can lead up to complicated schedules!
+Combinations of everything can lead to complicated schedules!

-For our example, we're going to be running this cronjob every working day, at 3AM.
+For example, we will run this cronjob every working day, at 3AM.
 We end up with this cron expression: 0 3 * * 1-5

 Timestamp binding